 1 lemon, juice and zest separated

-- To fry dough: In 2-quart heavy saucepan, pour enough oil to fill at least 2-inch deep.
+- To fry dough: In a heavy 2-quart saucepan, pour in enough oil to fill it at least 2 inches deep.
 Heat over medium heat to 350ºF.

-- Open dough canisters and divide dough into sets of two triangles.
-Press perforations together on each pair to seal and form a rectangle.
-Stack 2 rectangles on top of one another, press them together, and then fold widthwise.
+- Open the dough canisters, and divide the dough into sets of 2 triangles.
+Press the perforations together on each pair to seal and form a rectangle.
+Stack 2 rectangles on top of one another, press them together, and then fold them widthwise.
 Press down.
-Repeat with remaining dough.
+Repeat with the remaining dough.

-- Use 3-inch round biscuit cutter to cut round from each rectangle stack and then a 1-inch round biscuit cutter to cut the hole in the center.
-Keep remaining dough.
+- Use a 3-inch-round biscuit cutter to cut a round from each rectangle stack, and then use a 1-inch-round biscuit cutter to cut the hole in the center.
+Reserve the remaining dough.

-- Fry dough in hot oil for 45-90 seconds on each side or until golden brown and cooked through.
-Drain on paper towels and allow to cool before glazing.
+- Fry the dough in hot oil for 45 to 90 seconds on each side or until golden brown and cooked through.
+Drain on the paper towels, and allow them to cool before glazing.

-- To make vanilla glaze: In a medium-sized bowl, mix 4 cups powdered sugar and vanilla together and then add milk, 1 tablespoon at a time, until a smooth, glaze-like consistency forms.
+- To make the vanilla glaze: In a medium bowl, mix 4 cups of powdered sugar and 1 teaspoon of vanilla together, and then add milk, 1 tablespoon at a time, until a smooth, glaze-like consistency forms.

-- To make cinnamon sugar: In a small bowl combine granulated sugar and cinnamon and mix.
+- To make the cinnamon sugar: In a small bowl, combine the granulated sugar and cinnamon, and mix.

-- To make lemon glaze: In a small bowl, mix 2 cups powdered sugar, lemon juice, and half of the lemon zest together, until a smooth, glaze-like consistency forms.
-Reserve remaining lemon zest for garnish.
+- To make the lemon glaze: In a small bowl, mix 2 cups powdered sugar, the lemon juice, and half of the lemon zest together until a smooth, glaze-like consistency forms.
+Reserve the remaining lemon zest for garnish.

-- To assemble: Split a fried and cooled croissant doughnut in half and place 2 tablespoons of vanilla pudding in center.
-Sandwich halves back together, and drizzle glaze of your choice over top.
-Roll in cinnamon sugar, optional.
+- To assemble: Split a fried and cooled croissant doughnut in half, and place 2 tablespoons of vanilla pudding in the center.
+Sandwich the halves back together, and drizzle the glaze of your choice over the top.
+Roll in the cinnamon sugar (optional).
 Serve immediately.

 - Desserts, Doughnuts